wareya/nazeka/readme.md

 Nazeka has added more options since this was written.

-Building:
+# Building

 Build process requires python and lxml, or an existing copy of the extension to rip JMdict#.json from.

+- Copy the appropriate manifest.json from etc/ (either etc/firefox/manifest.json or etc/chrome/manifest.json) into the root of the repository
 - Download JMdict.gz from http://www.edrdg.org/jmdict/edict_doc.html
-- Convert it to json with https://gist.github.com/wareya/c2175520db5f1927e4f6ba839487dd8c
+- Convert it to json with etc/process.py
-- Place under dict/ so that [...]/dict/JMdict1.json and others exist in that location relative to [...]/manifest.json
+- Move the output to under dict/ so that [...]/dict/JMdict1.json and others exist in that location relative to [...]/manifest.json
+- Make sure every .json file is listed as available to the extension in manifest.json - if jmdict added a lot of words, there might be more than 11 files now
 - Package as an extension for your browser of choice, or load it as a temporary/indev extension using your browser's development tools

+# Copyright and License

 Copyright 2017~2018; Licensed under the Apache License, Version 2.0: https://www.apache.org/licenses/LICENSE-2.0